silic27/lesleycl.github.io/README.md

 ## Further questions
 - [ ] smooth scroll to next section
 - [ ] Fade-in & Fade-out between pages
-- [ ] "jump to top" button on longer pages
+- [ ] "jump to top" button on longer pages, especially work exhibitions
 - [ ] can I populate HTMLs based on one template for "works"?
 - [ ] insert GA tracking code: track main devices, location
 - [ ] index page under tablet display is problematic
+- [ ] code optimization: dynamically change modal, carousels should be auto-generated with available images in the directory (styleup page)

 ## Design Goal:
 - Purpose of the portfolio